christinerosquist/sentry-katacoda/sentry-tutorial/step3.md

 Click on the tab *Sample Application* and notice that the program won't start.

 If you now go to *Issues* under your Profile at Sentry.io, you should see an error-message on the page.
+It can take a few minutes for the message to show up so be patient.

-**This means that Sentry.io is configured correctly on the application!
+**When you see the error-message: This means that Sentry.io is configured correctly on the application!
 Continue to start exploring more of Sentry.**